 Crime prevention design advisors

-Following a recent restructure of Crime Reduction, the four Crime Prevention Design Advisors now form part of the wider Crime Prevention and Reduction Team which sits within the Neighbourhood Policing and Partnerships Department.
+The four Crime Prevention Design Advisers (CPDAs) form part of the wider Crime Prevention and Reduction Team which sits within the Neighbourhood Policing and Partnerships Department.

-What is a Crime Prevention Design Advisor (CPDA)?
+What is a Crime Prevention Design Adviser (CPDA)?

-A Crime Prevention Design Advisor (CPDA) is a trained Crime Prevention and Reduction Advisor (CPRA) who has undertaken additional extensive training in Crime Prevention through Environmental Design (CPTED) and they administer the ACPO security initiative Secured by Design (SbD) and the Safer Parking awards.
+A Crime Prevention Design Adviser (CPDA) is a trained Crime Prevention and Reduction Adviser (CPRA) who has undertaken additional extensive training in Crime Prevention through Environmental Design (CPTED) and they administer the ACPO security initiative Secured by Design (SbD) and the Safer Parking awards.

 The ultimate aim of a CPDA is to design out opportunities for people to commit crime in the built environment, and create safe sustainable communities where people want to live, work and visit.
 This is achieved by working in partnership with local planning authorities, planners, architects, developers, including trainee architects and planners, neighbourhood teams, community safety teams, and other specialist colleagues.
 This work is carried out at various stages of the planning process, the earlier the better, and by our involvement we aim to create safer more sustainable communities.

-The CPDA will often make contact with neighbourhood teams, counter terrorism security advisors (CTSA), anti-social behaviour officers, property services and CCTV operators in order to fully understand the policing issues facing areas where major developments are planned.
+The CPDA will often make contact with neighbourhood teams, Counter Terrorism Security Advisers (CTSA), anti-social behaviour officers, property services and CCTV operators in order to fully understand the policing issues facing areas where major developments are planned.

 What qualifications and experience does my local CPDA have?